fabric8-ui/ngx-feature-flag/README.md

 * Enable by emails.
 `enableByEmails` is used for a work in progress feature.
 You can create a feature with the strategy `emableByEmails` and then list the different users' emails of the other developers you want to collaborate with on this WIP feature.

 For example, while working on `new dashboard` feature, Adam wanted to share the new dashboard only with a group of UI developers.
 Easy way is to used the `enableByEmails`.
-Once the feature is ready, Adam could removes the strategy `enableByEmails and replace it with a strategy `enableByLevel` with a level of `internal` to start with.
+Once the feature is ready, Adam could remove the strategy `enableByEmails` and replace it with a strategy `enableByLevel` with a level of `internal` to start with.

 ### Compoment
 `ngx-feature-flag` provides 2 components to help you hide and show your features under feature-flag.